 Spirit, Mind and Body Triathlon/Duathlon »

 This event takes place at beautiful Scales Lake Park in Boonville.
-The sprint distance is .5 mile swim, 15 mile bike and 5K run, olympic distance is 1 mile swim, 25 mile bike and 10K run and the duathlon (new this year) is 1K run, 15 mile bike and 5K run.
+The sprint distance is .5 mile swim, 15 mile bike and 5K run.
+The duathlon is 1K run, 15 mile bike and 5K run.
 The courses are very shady and scenic with rolling hills and low traffic.

 Need some motivation this winter?
-Join us for an indoor Tri held annual in February.
-The Dunigan Branch offers a “one hour race” – 15 minutes of each: swim in pool, cycle on our stationary bikes and run on the track.
+Join us for an Indoor Triathlon held annual in January.
+The Downtown Branch offers a “one hour race” – 15 minutes of each: swim in pool, cycle on our stationary bikes and run on the treadmill.
 We’ll count your laps!
 T-shirts, goodie bags and finisher medals for everyone!

 For more information, please visit evansvilleymcatriathlon.org.